The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Understanding Alignment Oppositions

 Minor oppositions possess one conflicting element.
-For example, Lawful Good and Lawful Evil.
-[73] Here, both share the common element of Lawful.
+As an example, Lawful Good and Lawful Evil.[72]
+Here, both share the common element of Lawful.
 Each side understands the other’s ideological mode of expression (Lawful), while they disagree on matters of morality (Good-Evil).
 Even pairs such as Lawful Good and Chaotic Good can have quarrels over the best method to promote Good.
 Occasionally, minor opposition alignments will collaborate to defeat a common threat.
 Thus, Lawful Good and Lawful Evil armies might ally to put down a Chaotic Neutral horde that threatens their shared borders.

 Major oppositions occur when both aspects of two alignments conflict.
 For example, Lawful Good and Chaotic Evil.
 These two alignments actively repudiate each other, taking conflicting stances on both morality and ideology.
 Major opposition alignments view each other with contempt and mistrust.
 Eternally at odds, these groups never cooperate and actively work to thwart one another.